udiland/crispril/README.md

 This feature can be controlled by choosing "alg A" to search in all genes, or "alg E" to consider homology.

-To restrict the search for targets to capture in only part of the gene use "where_in_gene" argument (integer 0-1).
+To restrict the search for targets to capture in only part of the gene use "where_in_gene" argument (float 0-1).

 The scoring function that ranks the cleavage efficiency of sgRNA is controlled with the "df_targets" argument ("cfd_funct" will use the CFD score).